mancuoj/garden/content/TIL/062 - Jotai Core.md

 ## atom

-The `atom` function is to create an atom config.
-We call it "atom config" as it's just a definition and it doesn't yet hold a value.
-We may also call it just "atom" if the context is clear.

-An atom config is an immutable object.
-The atom config object doesn't hold a value.
-The atom value exists in a store.
+- `atom` function to create an atom config object

-To create a primitive atom (config), all you need is to provide an initial value.
+  - need an initial value
+  - immutable
+  - doesn't hold a value
+  - values exists in a **store**
+- call it **atom** when the context is clear

-You can also create derived atoms.
-We have three patterns:
+- can create derived atoms

-- Read-only atom
+  - read-only
-- Write-only atom
+  - write-only
-- Read-Write atom
+  - read-write

 ```js
 const readOnlyAtom = atom((get) => get(priceAtom) * 2)